munificent/craftinginterpreters/book/strings.md

 We'll call this common representation <span name="short">"Obj"</span>.
 Each Lox value whose state lives on the heap is an Obj.
-We can thus use a single new ValueType case to refer to all heap-allocated types:
+We can thus use a single new ValueType case to refer to all heap-allocated types.

 <aside name="short">